Bourn School Association

 - School Council Budget – we have allocated a budget to the School Council, to be spent on new resources of its choice; this year, the children have chosen new playground resources.

-Each class has two parent representatives who provide a communication channel between the BSA committee, the school and parents on the playground.
-You can find out more on the BSA Class Reps page.
+Each class has two parent representatives who provide a communication channel between the BSA committee, the school and parents on the playground Their role includes passing on information from the BSA to other parents in their child’s class and encouraging parents to support the BSA.
+They also help to recruit volunteers from their class to help in activities such as:

 How Can You Keep Updated About BSA Events?

-After each Friday morning assembly, BSA volunteers serve complimentary tea and coffee to parents and carers.
-Please join us for a coffee and a chat and let us know about any ideas you may have to raise funds for our school, or if you would like to help in any other way.
-We can also be contacted via the school office or by email at firstname.lastname@example.org.
+Please let us know about any ideas you may have to raise funds for our school, or if you would like to help in any other way.
+We can also be contacted via the school office or by email at email@example.com.

 BSA Committee 2020-21